cmpilato/worship-music/Christ_Is_Our_Cornerstone/README.md

 ## Notes

-This song is an original tune to which has been applied the words of the Public Domain hymn, "Christ Is Our Cornerstone" (by John Chandler).
+This song is an original tune applied June 17, 2022, to the words of the Public Domain hymn, "Christ Is Our Cornerstone" (by John Chandler).
 The lyrical shape has been preserved, with a few small exceptions, namely the reversal of the final two lines of each